-He moved to the side of her and looked over her body.
+He stood by her side and looked over her body.
 “I want to know all there is about you.
 You will allow me, and I will teach you many secrets.”

 Lilith smiled.
 The thought of secrets hidden from Adamu appealed to her.
 “I agree if you agree to give secrets to me known not by Adamu.”

-He looked at her as if she was an experiment – a curious life force and he was the scientist.
+Agaliarept eyed Lilith like she was an experiment – a curious lifeforce to him, the scientist.
 “Take a deep breath,” he advised.
 “And close your eyes.”

 “Empty your mind of all thoughts.”

-Then, just as sudden as the image appeared, it disappeared, and Lilith looked into Agaliarept’s eyes.
-His hand warm against her head.
-He smiled as if the startled glare in her eyes were confirmation that she saw something.
+Just as suddenly as the image appeared to Lilith, it was gone.
+She gazed into Agaliarept’s eyes.
+He placed his warm hand against her head.
+A smile spread across his face as if the expression in her eyes confirmed that she saw something.

 “What were those things?
 They were like mountains not made from rocks, but –“

-Melancholy fluttered his voice.
+He spoke with a melancholy tone.
 “That was all my design.
-It was a city.
-What you saw were buildings, also my design.
-Once you entered them, you could access any realm in the multiverse.”
-He hesitated, and the sadness dissolved into renewed hope.
-“That place was here in this realm.”
-He turned and exited the cave.
-He looked up into the sky and spoke in a dreamy voice.
-“There are many realms, this one was made of wild- untamed energy that we designed into shapes and structures.”
+It is called a city.
+What you saw were buildings.
+They gave access to every sphere in the multiverse.”
+He hesitated, the sadness in his voice replaced by renewed hope.
+“That city was once here where you sit.”
+Agaliarept exited the cave.
+He looked to the sky and spoke in a dreamy voice.
+“There are many realms, but this one contained wild, untamed energy that we designed into shapes and structures.”

 “And it was destroyed?”

-“Yes,” he acknowledged.
-He turned to face her.
-She approached.
-Anger rose from his chest.
+“Yes,” he acknowledged, turning to face her as she approached.
+Anger rose within Agaliarept’s chest.
 He clutched his fist.
-“It was destroyed by the light creatures you call angels and their Watchers – djinn made like we of fire; baring an ability that the angels do not have – free choice.
-They chose to destroy us.”
+“It was destroyed by the light creatures.
+You call them angels.
+Their watchers – djinn, made like we are, of fire; with free will, turned against us.”

-She was in arms reach of him, her eyes remorse.
+Lilith’s eyes showed remorse.
 “I’m sorry, for you.”

-“They blocked us off from our birthplace.
-The firmament surrounds and entraps us here.”
-He moved aside from her, turned and looked to the sky again.
-“I am endowed with creativity, but unable to create.
-It is torcher.”
+“They blocked us from our birthplace.
+The firmament surrounds and traps us here.”
+He turned and looked to the sky again.
+“I am endowed with creativity, but unable to recreate.
+It is torture.”

-Agaliarept smile gently and touched her shoulder.
-“No one knows torcher as well as you.”
+Agaliarept smiled gently and touched her shoulder.
+“No one knows torture as well as you.”

-She forced a smile on her face and lowered her eyes.
+She forced a smile and lowered her eyes.

-“Our world was thrown into chaos – a void of vapor and water until this world, all that you see was made over it.
-Then, to insult us a tyrant was put here to rule it.”
+“Our world was thrown into chaos – a void of vapor and water until this world, all that you see, was made over it.
+Then, to insult us, a tyrant was put here to rule it.”
 He squatted and reached out to touch the soil.
-Lilith watched as his hand disappeared into the earth and returned empty.
+Lilith watched his hand disappear into the earth and return empty.
 “This earth was made of a matter that we cannot manipulate.
 We may not rebuild our city.”

 Lilith read his sorrow.
 She squatted beside him.
-“Perhaps you can rebuild it some other place.
-You said there were many realms.”
+“Perhaps you can rebuild in another place.”

-He continued to reach his hand into the soil and bring it up empty.
-“The problem is the energy.
+He continued reaching his hand into the soil and pulling it out empty.
+“The problem is energy.
 All is made of energy, but there are different kinds.”
 He became motionless.
-Then eyes pulled from the soil to look out ahead into the darkness.
-His voice became soft like wind moving through the trees.
+Then he pulled his gaze from the soil to peer into the darkness.
+His voice grew soft as the wind in the trees.
 “I find it both odd and interesting that you have powerful energy.
-I felt it when you entered the cave.
-It was strong – unbreakable.
+When you entered the cave, I felt it– strong and unbreakable.
 I am sure it is connected to your will – your desire to escape.”

 “If I could give it to you, I’d love to see your city.”

-He tapped her knee with hot scaled hands.
+He tapped her knee with his hot scaly hands.
 “It will not be enough.”
 He stood.
-“Besides, It may change you – perhaps even kill you.”
+“Besides, it may change you – perhaps even kill you.”

 “What is kill?” she asked.

 “It means death, involuntary death.”
 He turned away from her.
 “I don’t imagine you know what death is.
 You were made to live forever.”
-He waved his hand and the smoke that trailed and settled at his feet rose.
-It grew dense and circled her.
-She watched it smelling its flowery order.
+He waved his hand, causing the smoke encircling his feet to rise.
+The smog grew dense, enveloping Lilith’s body.
+She looked on, inhaling its flowery fragrance.

 “Death is a change,” he continued.
 “The energy inside of you leaves only the shell of your existence.
-It too will change, but much slower.
-In the end, all transforms back into energy.”
+That shell, too, will change, but much slower.
+In the end, all transforms back into the energy that formed it.”

-He moved with her.
-She took a step away from him toward the cave.
+Agaliarept moved with her.
+She stepped further away, moving towards the cave.
 “Perhaps you should change?”
-His voice became bolder.
+His voice beckoned boldly now.
 “Perhaps you have already given up your humanity.
-You’ve already shed that bound between you and Adamu’s imposed life and thought.
+You’re already free from Adamu’s imposed life and dogma.
 Perhaps you can build the city in both realms.”
 His excitement grew.

 Agaliarept continued.
-“As one of us; you will bridge the realms.
-You could perhaps procreate progeny that could manipulate both realms – simultaneously and perhaps merge them.
+“As one of us, you can be a bridge between worlds.
+You may procreate progeny to manipulate both realms – simultaneously and maybe even merge them.
 What do you think of that?”

-“I don’t know if I understand you.
-I cannot procreate without Adamu.
-I do not desire to surrender to him.”
+“I don’t know if I understand.
+I cannot procreate without Adamu, and I do not desire to surrender to him.”

 “Yes,” he agreed.
 “You should not surrender to him.
 In fact, you should have the power to procreate as you wish.”
 His voice softened.
 “I can help you with that.”

-“I am privileged to a word.
-It contains a vibration – the same word and vibration used by the Creator to make the worlds.
-I will give you this word.
-It will change you, make you more ether than the crude dirt.
+“I am privileged to a word that contains a vibration – the same word and vibration used by the Creator when he made the worlds.
+I will give you the word and it will change you, make you more ether than the crude dirt.
 Then, you may procreate without Adamu.”

 She was uncertain.
 “Will it kill me?”

 “No.” He paused.
-“I can’t say for certain.
-It could change you; make you less human.
-You could become something else – something more powerful.”
+“I can’t say for certain, but I know it will change you; make you less human.
+You would become something else – something more powerful.”

 She didn’t know why his proposal frightened her.
-Until then, she knew that all of her choices were reversible.
-She could at any time, leave the cave, walk over the barren desert and return to Adamu.
-However, Agaliarept’s offer was irreversible.
-She relished the thought that she could procreate without Adamu.
-He told her that she was obligated to bare children as the animals and even the djinn had forms of procreation.
+Up until then, her choices were reversible.
+She could, at any time, leave the cave and traverse the barren desert back to Adamu.
+However, if she accepted Agaliarept’s offer there was no turning back.
+She relished the thought of procreating without Adamu.
+He said she was obligated to bear children just as the animals and even the djinn did.

-Agaliarept stepped away from her.
+This time, Agaliarept stepped away.
 “You need time to think it over,” he said.
 “Perhaps you must first confront Adamu.
 When he finds you, be certain that you have the advantage.
 Place your consciousness in the sands of formation.
-Whatever you wish to have in your defense or aggression it will provided.”
+Whatever you wish to have in your defense or aggression will be provided.”

 * * * * *

 The sands of formation stretched into the horizon like a golden lake.
-Ironically motionless, it was alive with an energy that she thought was conscious.
-It called for her commands.
-She wanted to oblige, but had no ideas to manifest.
-Suddenly endowed with creative empowerment, her mind was empty.
+Ironically motionless, it was alive with energy and a consciousness of its own.
+It beckoned her to command it.
+She wanted to oblige but had no ideas to manifest.
+As suddenly as she won this creative empowerment, her mind was empty.
 To her back was a long palm tree.
 It was the only thing that she could see for an eternity in either direction.
 She looked to the sky.
 It was blue and empty.
-The light around her simply existed.
-It danced in a distance from the sand.
-She was neither sleep nor awake and assumed that her soul had been either pulled away into a separate reality or she looked again into Agaliarept ’s memories.
+The light around her simply existed, dancing in the distance.
+Lilith was neither sleep nor awake and assumed that her soul had been either pulled away into an alternate reality, or that she looked again into Agaliarept ’s memories.